aptise/peter_sslers/docs/General_Management_Concepts.md

 * `global_weekly` - The AcmeOrder/Certificate should use a PrivateKey generated for the
   entire installation for the WEEK the AcmeOrder is finalized.

-AcmeOrders and Queues can also specify:
+AcmeOrders and Renewals can also specify:

 * `account_key_default` - The AcmeOrder/Certificate will use whatever option is set as
   the default strategy for the active AccountKey.